babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 - `HOLD_CURSORS_OVER_COMMIT` → cursor holdability as hold cursors over commit
 - `CLOSE_CURSORS_AT_COMMIT` → cursor holdability as close cursors after commit

-**NOTE:** If one or more of the cursor options are not provided, default values of those option will be applied
+**NOTE:** If one or more of the cursor options are not provided, the cursor options will be:

-Fetch using a cursor:
+- `TYPE_FORWARD_ONLY` → cursor type as forward-only
+- `CONCUR_READ_ONLY` → cursor concurrency as read-only
+- `HOLD_CURSORS_OVER_COMMIT` → cursor holdability as hold cursors over commit

+To fetch, use the following cursor options:
 ```
 cursor#!#fetch#!#beforefirst               // move cursor before first row
 cursor#!#fetch#!#afterlast                 // move cursor after last row